Amplifino/nestor/com.amplifino.counters/README.md

 # com.amplifino.counters

-Thread and type safe counters
+Thread and type safe counters used for instrumenting code.